Neuro-Ophthalmology Fellowship

 The Neuro-Ophthalmology fellowship is a one-year clinical training program that provides a broad clinical and research experience in the care of acute and chronic neuro-ophthalmic disease in both adults and children.
 Our division sees over 150 patients per week.
 Fellows are actively involved in all neuro-ophthalmology clinics as well as in care of patients in the emergency department and hospital inpatient services.
 Many opportunities exist for research and for presentations at local and national meetings.

-We have one funded position per year.
+We have one or two funded positions per year.
 Eligible applicants must have completed either neurology or ophthalmology ACGME accredited residency program.
 International candidates please see below.

 The neuro-ophthalmology fellowship at the University of Michigan is an Association of University Professors of Ophthalmology (AUPO) compliant fellowship.